Only for students of the BA English language and culture.

-The field of Linguistics covers many additional disciplines to the ones that are part of the regular teaching programme of the BA English at Leiden, such as historical linguistics, corpus linguistics, child language acquisition and forensic linguistics.
+The field of Linguistics covers many additional disciplines to the ones that are part of the regular teaching programme of the BA English at Leiden, such as lexicography, corpus linguistics, rhetorical studies and pragmatics.
 In this course, you will learn about various different approaches to the study of language and that there are different tools with which we we are able to describe the language as well as language use.

 The course comprises three blocks, each of which will be devoted to a single linguistic (sub)discipline, consisting of three weekly lectures with set reading to be discussed during the lectures.
 Each series of lectures will be followed by a writing week, in two of which, based on the lectures and the reading, you will be making summaries of the material dealt with.
 The summaries will have to be handed in, though they will not be marked as such.
 During the writing week of the third block you will be working on a digital tools assignment.

 The course will deal with a topical theme, whether modern or historical.
-You will become acquainted with scientific/scholarly tools and methods drawn upon by scholars throughout the world in the fields of forensic linguistics, child language acquisition and historical linguistics.
-Using methods from corpus linguistics and drawing on digital programs like WordSmith Tools and LIWC (Language Inquiry and Word Count) you will be offered some insight into current approaches within linguistics.
-Being able to work with these programs will be of enormous benefit, not only within linguistics or language acquisition (cf. current research on “big data”), but also for research you might want to do within literature and philology.
+You will become acquainted with scientific/scholarly tools and methods drawn upon by scholars throughout the world in fields like legal English, child language acquisition and historical linguistics.
+Using methods from corpus linguistics as well as WordSmith Tools en LIWC (Language Inquiry and Word Count) you will be offered some insight into current pragmatic, sociohistorical or other approaches within linguistics.
+Being able to work with these programs will be of enormous benefit, not only within linguistics or language acquisition (cf. research on “big data”), but also for research you might want to do within literature and philology.

 After completing the course you will, on the basis of a careful reading of selected articles in the field of linguistics, have